GIS-enthusiast/SQL-Cheat-Sheet/README.md

 FROM people;
 WHERE name = 'Daniel' AND age = 34;
 ```
-//= equal, <> not equal to
+Note: //= equal, <> not equal to

 ```sql
 SELECT first_name AS F_name
 FROM people
 WHERE f_name LIKE "Fort%AL";
 ```
-this tells Postgre to search anything with these first four letters and ending with those two letters, AL.
+This tells Postgres to search anything with these first four letters and ending with those two letters, AL.

 % is a wild card.
 As is _, underscore.
 ```sql
 WHERE f_name LIKE "____, KS";
 ```
-will return Hays, KS for example.
+Will return Hays, KS for example.
 ```sql
 WHERE f_name LIKE "____, %"
 ```
-would return all four letter names regardless of states (KS etc).
+Would return all four letter names regardless of states (KS etc).

 Null values are not zero in SQL, they represent missing information.
 IS NULL and IS NOT NULL can therefore be used to query missing or availbale information.
 ```sql